 ↓ 01 – Remove Jpeg and PNG Metadata

 Remove the hidden metadata in all of your jpeg images in the ‘upload’ folder.
 Google doesn’t rely on these metadata on ranking or for keywords, I did a simple test by inserting a unique 10 digit number into a jpeg’s metadata, then I waited for a month and did a quick search for that 10 digit number on Google Images and the result was zero.

 On average, each jpeg consist of 15 to 19KB of metadata.
 Assuming that average jpeg is roughly 60 to 80KB in size, this translates into a saving of 20 to 30% of bandwidth, not to mention the CPU load.
 If your WordPress Theme comes with lots of background images, by removing the metadata will greatly affect the overall performance.

-I did an experiment on www.homeless.com.my by removing all of the jpeg’s metadata in the WordPress Theme and the bandwidth usage dropped by half, same goes for the CPU load, not to mention the time it takes to load is much more faster than it previously was.
+I did an experiment on my own blog by removing all of the jpeg’s metadata in the WordPress Theme and the bandwidth usage dropped by half, same goes for the CPU load, not to mention the time it takes to load is much more faster than it previously was.

 As for PNG, here is a loss-less compression which I used.
 Not only was the software able to remove the metadata, it did a great job at compressing and optimizing the PNG.
 The file size is smaller with no visible loss of image quality.